brandon-m-wang/cs198-75/src/web-hw/hw3.md

       What is <mark><code>detect(net)</code></mark>?
 You haven't defined this function behavior yet, but it will take in the neural net you now initialized as a parameter and use it to power the web application. "
+  - type: phs
+    partheader: "Part 4: HTML Canvas"
+  - type: ps
+    paragraph: "In order to achieve the bounding box effect on the user's image, you need to utilize something called an HTML canvas.
+A canvas is essentially a space on your webpage where you can define drawing patterns through code (e.g. creating a square or rectangle at certain x, y coordinates).
+The way you'll implement the canvas in this web app is to overlay the canvas on top of the image, and draw the boxes to match up with the detected objects in the image.
+Naturally, this means that the canvas must be the same size as your image.
+Implement this.
+Retrieving the image's height and width has already been implemented for you as follows:"
+  - type: cbs
+    codeblock:
+      code: |-
+        const img = document.getElementById("img")
+        const imgWidth = img.width;
+        const imgHeight = img.height;
+      lang: javascript
 ---